Pylons/pyramid_jinja2/docs/index.rst

 A callable or a dotted-import string.

 .. _jinja2_filters:

 Jinja2 Filters
 ==============

 ``pyramid_jinja2`` comes with Pyramid routing specific filters.
-All Jinja2 built-in filters are enabled in templates. `Read how filters work in Jinja2 <http://jinja.pocoo.org/docs/dev/templates/#list-of-builtin-filters/>`_.
+All Jinja2 built-in filters are enabled in templates.
+Read how :ref:`jinja2:filters` work in Jinja2.

 Installing filters
 ------------------